 What are resources and why would I want to edit them?

-In a nutshell, a Windows application's resources are separated from the program code, letting you make significant changes to the interface without recompiling your entire application.
+In simple terms, a Windows application's resources are separate from its program code.
+This distinction allows you to make significant changes to the interface without recompiling the entire application.

 A resource is any non-executable data that is logically deployed with an application.
 A resource might be displayed in an application as error messages or as part of the user interface.
 Resources can contain data in a number of forms, including a collection of icons, strings, images, and data objects.
 Storing data in a resource section allows for changing the data without recompiling the entire application.